LeoPhilly/grpo-profiling-harness/design_doc.md

 Note full charts are in the appendix.

-As the chart shows, there seems to be no spike in the log ratio numbers in any particular aspects, rather there happens to be small disagreements everywhere.
-Truncation or position of the token doesn't have any standout impact on the log ratio either, hence ruling out the KV cache or masking/truncation bug hypothesis.
+As the chart shows, there seems to be no spike in the log ratio numbers in any particular aspects, rather there happen to be small disagreements everywhere.
+Truncation or position of the token don't have any standout impact on the log ratio either, hence ruling out the KV cache or masking/truncation bug hypothesis.
 Furthermore, the difference is roughly halved when calculations are done in FP32 as opposed to BF16, yet the notable aspect is that the difference remains.
 This therefore points to kernel/engine level differences between HF and vLLM, which are compounded because my model runs in BF16.

 This discrepancy between HF and vLLM also matches the documented vLLM train-inference mismatch, which can be traced down to logprob-processing and lm_head precision as per https://huggingface.co/blog/ServiceNow-AI/correctness-before-corrections

 ### How did you check whether the drift was a function of the RL-updated weights?

-The only aspect I wanted to confirm further was this was not a downstream effect of updated weights from RL learning.
+The only aspect that I wanted to confirm further was this was not a downstream effect of updated weights from RL learning.
 In order to test this, I checkpointed the weights at step 100 and reran the autopsy.
 The numbers came back nearly the same as above (fp32 halving the log ratio, subtle difference everywhere, no relation to truncation or position), which rules out that the drift is derived from updated weights and once again points to being a property of the live generation via vLLM and recompute via HF dynamics.

 ## Part 2 runs: Straggler & G variants